 It's we, the reader who changes.
 Our outlook, needs, and expectations change.

-One of my very first comfort reads was a book I read many times as a teen in the late sixties.
+One of my very first comfort reads was a book I read many times as a teen in the early seventies.
 It was about a teenage couple in the fifties.
 It's a classic, with a 4.26 rating on Goodreads, though it's relatively unknown and its yellowing pages have a copyright date of 1955.
 That's over sixty years old!
 When it was borrowed and lost, I was devastated.
 It took decades for me to find an original edition on eBay.
 I don't actually read it anymore, as my comfort reading has changed, however simply looking at the cover brings me joy.

 My needs have become... complicated, as I face birth and death and everything in-between.